Test Stock and Activities

 The locomotive is available from the links below and test consists are included for testing purposes.

-Original model by Dave Robinson (Version 3 - updated Nov 2020 - Adjustments for Braking)
+Original model by Dave Robinson (Version 4 - updated Sept 2024 - Added sounds to install pack.)

-Extras for this locomotive if desired - B1 Class Cabview and Locomotive Sounds.
+Extras for this locomotive if desired - B1 Class Cabview.

 Two test configurations have been built for this locomotive to demonstrate the alternate means of configuring the locomotive.
 BASIC features contains information about the locomotive that is readily obtainable from INTERNET sources.
 ADVANCED features have been included in the ENG file to replicate the known parameters of the locomotive in the real world as far as is possible, based upon information available from the test report.
 In particular the Boiler Evaporation rate was reduced to the reported 25,000lb/hr steam rate and the burn rate from the report was added.
 The ADVANCED version produces results close to the reported values from the report.
 The loco achieves 70.4mph with a trailing load of 342 tons (uk).
 This is exactly in line with the prediction from the balance point on the calculated graph of Drawbar TE at 25,000lb/hr steam rate against Trailing Load Resistance.